ReaperYK/trash/twrp-devicetree/output/sony/himiko_kddi/README.md

 # Android device tree for Sony Himiko_kddi(S0V42) (himiko_kddi)
-# Warning: Building TWRP with this device tree did not boot due to Sony DRM.
+Warning: Building TWRP with this device tree did not boot due to Sony DRM.
+It is wiser to give up and use an Android that can easily use TWRP such as Galaxy or Pixel!

 ```
 #